cleitonpp/PIC16F877A-DECODER-FOR-REMOTE-CONTROLLER-WITH-HT6P20-ENCODER/README.md

 Code grabber function for HT6P20 encoder using PIC16F877A as decoder
 =====

-The main idea of this function is receiving the address from a remote controller button that uses HT6P20x as encoder with "learning code" system, decoding into a microchip PIC16F877A using CCS compiler.
+The main idea of this function is receiving the address from a remote controller button that uses HT6P20x as encoder with "learning code" system, using cheap RF 433.333Mhz module decoding into a microchip PIC16F877A using CCS compiler.

 References: